SGM Herbert A. Friedman (Ret.)

 Weapon of Choice, Combat Studies Institute Press, Ft.
 Leavenworth, Kansas adds:

 The 8th PSYOP Battalion had already had already established a Joint Psychological Operations Task Force for all PSYOP within the Central Command area of operations.
-But element of the 4th Psychological Operations Group, as well as mobilized Reserve units, provided tactical PSYOP forces to augment Special Operations forces and conventional forces in support of OEF and the 8th PSYOP Battalion established a bare bones Joint Psychological Operations Task Force command element at Central Command headquarters in Tampa, Florida.
+But element of the 4th Psychological Operations Group, as well as mobilized Reserve units, provided tactical PSYOP forces to augment Special Operations forces and conventional forces in support of OEF.
+Within two weeks after 9/11, two PSYOP Liaison officers were sent to the 5th Special Forces Group at Ft.
+Campbell.
+They were soon followed by tactical PSYOP elements, a deployable print production center, and a satellite downlink for radio programs.
+And the 8th PSYOP Battalion established a bare bones Joint Psychological Operations Task Force command element at Central Command headquarters in Tampa, Florida.

 Afghans listening to the Coalition broadcasts